nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 broadcast address.
 This is like tuning into the correct channel to receive a TV broadcast.

-**Instruction:** Program your receiver micro:bit to turn on its radio.
+**Instruction:** Program your receiver micro:bit to turn on its radio, to do this you'll first need to import the radio module.
 By default the group ID is set to 0.
 This is the group ID used in the example broadcast sender programs [^2].
 See if you can work out how the radio's group ID could be changed and what numbers it could be changed to.

 ### Task 2: Receive a broadcast message

 **Description:** In this task, you will program your micro:bits to receive a message from a broadcasting micro:bit.
-You will use the example broadcast sender programs to test your receiver program.
+You will use the example broadcast sender program to test your receiver program.

 When writing your receiver programs, there are two questions you need to think about.

-1. Which blocks in the JavaScript Blocks editor do you need to use to receive a radio message?
+1. What function in Python do you need to use to receive a radio message?

-2. Using these blocks, can you receive any type of message, for example, a number or a string?
+2. Will this function allow you to receive any type of message, for example, a number or a string?

 **Instruction:** First, you will start by programming micro:bits to receive a number.
-Download *SendNumber.hex* in this folder into your sender micro:bit.
+Download *SendNumberOrString.hex* in this folder into your sender micro:bit.
 This sender program uses the radio group 0 to broadcast and sends a number between 0 and 9, whenever button A is pressed.
 Program your micro:bit to receive and display a number.
 Test your program using the sender micro:bit.

 Second, you will program your micro:bit to receive a string.
-Download *SendString.hex* under this folder into your sender micro:bit.
+For this use the same program *SendNumberOrString.hex*.
-This program also uses radio group 0, and sends a string, whenever button A is pressed.
+This program sends a string,
+whenever button B is pressed.
 Program your micro:bit to receive and display this string.
 Test your program using the sender micro:bit.
 What did you receive?